GoodAI/iv4xr-se-plugin-fork/README.md

 ## Ingame commands

-This forks adds several ingame commands which can be activated by opening the chat window (ENTER key by default) and typing the command there.
+This fork adds several ingame commands which can be activated by opening the chat window (ENTER key by default) and typing the command there.
 All commands are case-insensitive.

+### General

 #### */ToggleSensors*